yosbelms/jailed-function/readme.md

 # Jailed Function

-Jailed Function is a Node.js library that safely runs untrusted code entered by users.
+Jailed Function is a Node.js library that safely runs untrusted code.
 It can be used in cloud services or low-code platforms that need to execute user-provided JavaScript.

 ## Features